telerik/kendo-ui-core/docs-aspnet-mvc/helpers/button/overview.md

 ### The Basics

-The Kendo UI Button widget can be initialized from any element, defined via the `.Tag()` fluent method.
+The Kendo UI Button widget can be initialized from any element, defined through the `.Tag()` fluent method.
 However, using the `button` or `a` elements is more reasonable.
 A `button` tag is used by default, unless otherwise specified.

 The Button can include both inline and block elements defined via `.Content()`.
 Take into account the web standards, which prohibit placing block elements, such as `div`, and `p`, inside inline elements, such as `a` and `span`.